dockur/windows/readme.md

       VERSION: "https://example.com/win.iso"
     ```

-    Alternatively, you can also place a file called `custom.iso` in an empty `/storage` folder to skip the download.
+    Alternatively, you can also rename a local file to `custom.iso` and place it in an empty `/storage` folder to skip the download.

   * ### How do I pass-through a disk?